-A number of further changes were passed to the Federal Law in October 2014 that have given the state taller walls against foreign influence.
+A number of further changes were passed to the Federal Law in October 2014 that have erected taller walls against foreign influence.
 Regarding mass media, it became illegal for any foreign state, person or entity, or Russian person or entity that is classed to have "foreign participation" to found a media company.
-Furthermore, the federal law prevents these groups from acting as a media outlet or broadcasting; as well as "owning, managing, or controlling, directly or indirectly, more than 20% of the shares or capital of a media entity."
-Signaling tighter grip on information, this is a blow to a number of NGOs.
+Furthermore, the federal law prevents these groups from acting as a media outlet or broadcasting; as well as "owning, managing, or controlling, directly or indirectly, more than 20% of the shares or capital of a media entity."104 Signaling tighter grip on information, this is a blow to a number of NGOs.
 Many human rights NGOs have complained in recent years that the coverage they get in mass media is very limited, which they blame on lack of press freedom.
-However, it must also be noted that Klitsounova's (2008) research has found that "NGOs lack carefully designed policies of strategic interaction with the public and media."103
+However, it must also be noted that Klitsounova's (2008) research has found that "NGOs lack carefully designed policies of strategic interaction with the public and media"105, although this cannot hide the deliberate efforts by the state to reduce exposure.
+The rationale here is that the state has ensured near absolute power regarding information control domestically, given that there is no global oversight of information reporting, and therefore this must mean that any information supplied with foreign interest runs the risk of being deliberately constructed to destabilize and weaken the state.

 On May 23, 2014 the state has gone into even greater lengths to curb foreign influence in the country.
 President Putin signed the Federal Law No. 129-FZ on Amendments to Certain Legislative Acts of the Russian Federation, which affects foreign and international NGOs and their partners in Russia commonly known as ("the Law on Undesirable Organizations").
-According to the interpretation of ICNL of this law, "a foreign or international NGO can be declared undesirable by the Prosecutor General or the Prosecutor General's deputies if they decide that the NGO is a threat to national security", and once identified, the activities of this type of organizations in Russia are prohibited and "all persons participating are subject to administrative and criminal penalties".
-The typically broad definition of the subjects to the law give the impression of a leak-proof clampdown on a wide range of foreign organizations; or as in the eyes of the government, the foreign "meddling" in Russian internal affairs.
+According to the interpretation of ICNL of this law, "a foreign or international NGO can be declared undesirable by the Prosecutor General or the Prosecutor General's deputies if they decide that the NGO is a threat to national security", and once identified, the activities of this type of organizations in Russia are prohibited and "all persons participating are subject to administrative and criminal penalties".106 The typically broad definition of the subjects to the law give the impression of a leak-proof clampdown on a wide range of foreign organizations; or as in the eyes of the government, the foreign "meddling" in Russian internal affairs.